 Religion is an extension of our natural survival mechanism.

-Human brains, specifically the left hemisphere of the human brain, have an innate need to explain and rationalize everything it sees.
+Human brains, specifically the left hemisphere of the human brain, have an innate need to explain and rationalise everything it sees.
 This powerful drive to seek explanations is probably what I believe led to the formation of religion.

 The ancient human was confused.
 They did not know why thunder occurred, or why the sun disappeared during the eclipse, or why fire burned.
 This made them feel lost and out of control.

 But if they (early humans) could believe that these were caused by a divine entity, a God, it gave it an explanation, a rational excuse to understand the incomprehensible.
-Once humans learnt how to rationalize events with irrational stories, they gained control over the narrative of “reality”.
+Once humans learnt how to rationalise events with irrational stories, they gained control over the narrative of “reality”.

 Hence, people started praying and offering sacrifices to their respective deities, all to feel like they, mere humans, had the power to influence unbelievable natural phenomena.